Six Digital Transformation Trends of 2018

 But that doesn’t necessarily mean you’re meeting users’ expectations.
 In fact, an online poll of 1,600 users conducted by Harris Poll and D3 Banking Technologies found a majority of users were frustrated with digital banking during the past year: 68% of Americans overall and 73% of Millennials felt this way.
 Furthermore, 32% of Americans are willing to leave their current banking relationship for a better digital experience.

-79% of banking operation leaders say their org existence could be threatened if they don’t update technology according to a 2018 Accenture report.
+According to a 2018 Accenture report, 79% of banking operation leaders say their org existence could be threatened if they don’t update technology.

-6 Digital Transformation Trends CU Engage is seeing across clients and projects
+Six Digital Transformation Trends CU Engage is seeing across clients and projects.

 As we look at the digital banking space, we’re seeing some common trends.

 We still have many clients that have been using separate online and mobile vendors or platforms.
 Consolidation can create better experiences for their members across channels and can lead to potential operational efficiencies.